barealek/StyledLogger/README.md

 ### A simple - yet beautiful logging library for Python 🐍 > 3.7

-To use, simply do `pip install styledlogger`
+To use, simply install via `pip install styledlogger`

-Then you can import `StyledLogger` from the package and initialize it.
+Then you can import the `StyledLogger class` from the `styledlogger` package, and initialize it.

 Simple example using a logger: